-Students are usually advised to select a second undergraduate major that they can utilise to obtain work while waiting to reapply for the Applied Master's programme in Psychology.
+It is important to remember that very few students are selected for an applied master's programme (only 12 per year), and even less are selected directly after completing an Honours degree.
+Selection is not guaranteed, and depends on multiple factors.
+Students are strongly advised to select their second undergraduate major strategically, so they can utilise that major to obtain work while waiting to reapply for an Applied Master's programme in Psychology.
 This second major will, however, depend on your own interests.
+It is advisable to obtain Career Counselling from a registered Psychologist who will advise you on possible career paths and degree options.
 Some students also choose to continue with research in Psychology.